mfenerich/meteoanalytics/README.md

 - In Part 3, the challenge requested a front-end built with **TypeScript**.
 Unfortunately, I realized this requirement a bit too late.
 The front-end delivered is quite rudimentary, but I’m happy with the outcome given the circumstances.
 - I added a Kind cluster to run the project.
 The provided `Makefile` and Kind binary are tailored for macOS.
 I hope this won’t cause any issues.
 - My token for the Meteo Station is stored in a Kubernetes Secret.
 Given the scope of this project, this approach is sufficient and not a major concern.
 Despite we should never version a token.
+- The best approach would be use a in-memory Sqlite, but I had some problems using it.

 ---